 Student NCLEX-RN Reporting Policy

-Students are required to have an active CT RN License as per YSN’s Licensure Policy.
 This NCLEX-RN reporting process outlines student responsibilities with respect to reporting exam date(s) and results by set deadlines.
-This standardized process will allow for students to receive remediation if needed and allow YSN faculty and staff to better support students, particularly those who have not passed the NCLEX-RN.
+This standardized process will allow for students to receive remediation, if needed, and allow YSN faculty and staff to better support students, particularly those who have not passed the NCLEX-RN.

 Guidelines for Taking and Reporting NCLEX Results

-1. In May of their GEPN year students are provided information by the Associate Dean of Student Life and Belonging and the Chair of GEPN on the NCLEX-RN testing process including a review of particular dates and this YSN NCLEX policy regarding what is required of students to record exam date(s) and report results.
+1. In the Spring of their GEPN year students are provided information by the Associate Dean of Student Life and the Chair of GEPN on the NCLEX-RN testing process including a review of particular dates and this YSN NCLEX policy regarding what is required of students to record exam date(s) and report results.

-2. Upon receipt of GEPN student grades, and successful completion of the comprehensive final proctored ATI in 517 - Care of the Adult course, final transcripts are sent to the CT Department of Public Health by the Registrar’s Office in early August.
-Once transcripts have been sent, GEPN students will be notified by the YSN Registar’s Office.
+3. Upon receipt of GEPN student grades, and successful completion of the comprehensive final proctored ATI in 5171 - Care of the Adult course, students will be eligible to request their final transcripts via Parchment, in Yale Hub to be sent to the CT Department of Public Health by the Registrar’s Office in early August.
+The cost is $10.

-3. By September 1, GEPN students will secure an NCLEX-RN exam date and record their exam date into eValue.
-Each week the GEPN Program Manager/Admin will generate a report to ascertain who has not entered a scheduled test date and will be notified by e-mail.
+4. By September 1, GEPN students will secure an NCLEX-RN exam date and record their exam date into eValue.
+Each week the Office of Student Life will generate a report to ascertain who has obtained a CT RN license and who has not entered a scheduled test date.
+These reports will be shared wth the specialty directors as students cannot begin specialty year clinical rotations until they have an RN license.
+Students who have not yet scheduled a date to take the NCLEX-RN will be contacted by e-mail to assist them with scheduling should they need help.
 Please note: If a student reschedules the exam, the student must update the new exam date in eValue.

 Guidelines for Students Who Do Not Pass the NCLEX